 - Nancie MacIver, MD, PhD (Pediatrics) – Diet and Inflammation

-To facilitate research and patient education, DREAMS provides funding for monthly journal clubs and quarterly dinners, bursaries for trainee education, and seed funding for novel high-risk, high-reward research ($100,000 annually) that will transform our understanding of MS and AI, and which will be translated into larger government and foundation-sponsored research.
+To facilitate research and patient education, DREAMS funds monthly journal clubs and quarterly dinners, bursaries for trainee education, and seed funding for novel high-risk, high-reward research that will transform our understanding of MS and AI, and which will be translated into larger government and foundation-sponsored research.
+Give to DREAMS here.